 Federal judge orders Angola to take action to protect prisoners from summer heat while working

-BATON ROUGE— A federal judge is giving the Louisiana State Penitentiary a week to come up with a plan to protect prisoners working outside from extreme heat after advocates sued the prison in September.
+BATON ROUGE — A federal judge is giving the Louisiana State Penitentiary a week to come up with a plan to protect prisoners working outside from extreme heat after advocates sued the prison in September.

 Judge Brian Jackson issued a temporary restraining order that will prevent Angola officials from sending prisoners to work on the Farm Line when heat index values reach or exceed 88 degrees.
 The state must send a memorandum detailing its proposed solutions.